geoffreypi/strand-game/docs/design-v2.md

 5. **Shape recognition:** How do proteins recognize and interact with complementary shapes?

 **Protein-as-Machine Mechanics:**
-1. **Initial bootstrap:** What machines does the player start with?
-Pre-made proteins?
-Simple manual tools?
-2. **Interaction range:** How do folded proteins detect and act on molecules?
+1. **Interaction range:** How do folded proteins detect and act on molecules?
-3. **Catalysis:** How do enzyme proteins speed up or enable reactions?
+2. **Catalysis:** How do enzyme proteins speed up or enable reactions?
-4. **Specificity:** How do we ensure proteins only interact with correct targets?
+3. **Specificity:** How do we ensure proteins only interact with correct targets?
-5. **Degradation:** Do proteins wear out?
+4. **Degradation:** Do proteins wear out?
 Need to be replaced?
+5. **Positioning:** Can players manually position proteins, or do they drift with Brownian motion too?

 **Transcription/Translation Mechanics:**
 1. **RNA Polymerase (protein):** How does it mechanically unzip DNA and produce RNA?